-Progress monitoring:
+Progress monitoring & management structures

-- Explain how the research, training, career planning will be monitored (refer back to 1.2). - How will supervisors support the project progress (explain meeting schedule).
+• Explain how the research, training, career planning will be monitored (refer back to 1.2).

+- How will supervisors support the project progress (explain meeting schedule). - Supervisor(s) and the researcher are the main managers assisted by the host organisation(s) structures.